 What is the minimum investment size?

-We can accept applications above or below these amounts at our discretion.
+We can accept applications below these amounts at our discretion.

-What is the minimum and maximum age you can invest and start income?
+What is the minimum and maximum age I can invest and start to draw an income?

-You can start your income payments anytime from age 60 onwards.
-The maximum investment age is 90.
+You can invest with Lifetime at any age, but only start your income payments from age 65 onwards.

 Why am I being asked to provide proof of identification?

-The New Zealand Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act) requires a service provide to know who they are providing services to.
+The New Zealand Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act) requires a service provider to know who they are providing services to.
 You can find more information here.